mathildouk/Genie-Logiciel/README.md

 #### The comparison of different algorithms

-These pages contain a table with the performance of the different algorithms.
+This page contains a table with the performance of the different algorithms.
 So, you can compare the algorithms with the criterions you chose before.

 ![Comparison algorithms](Screencast/results.png)